gavinharrison/angular-cli-development-environment/README.md

     docker run -p 4200:4200 -it --entrypoint /bin/bash --rm --name project-name-here -v ${PWD}:/project gavinharrison/angular

-From here you can run ng
+From here you can run `ng new` to create a new angular project.

 If you start the container without setting the --entrypoint to /bin/bash.